 Yet, until now, there have not been comprehensive, evidence-informed guidelines for the delivery of family planning and related preventive health services.

-Providing Quality Family Planning Services (QFP) are new clinical recommendations developed jointly by OPA and the Centers for Disease Control and Prevention (CDC) and published as a MMWR Recommendations and Reports.
-QFP are available for use by reproductive health and primary care providers across all practice settings.
+Providing Quality Family Planning Services (QFP) recommendations were developed jointly by OPA and the Centers for Disease Control and Prevention (CDC) and published as a MMWR Recommendations and Reports.
+QFP recommendations are available for use by reproductive health and primary care providers across all practice settings.

 Program Requirements for Title X Funded Family Planning Projects (Title X Requirements) are derived from the statute regulations and other requirements for health services providers under Title X of Public Health Service Act.